-Digitalisation and sustainability are the two mega-trends in mobility domain.
-Green transport endorses use of alternative fuels and electric vehicles.
-The automotive and machinery industries has recently launched even heavy good vehicles to urban environment where power train is electric.
-The second major mega-trend is digitalisation of mobility in all levels starting from single vehicle and end up to fleet management.
-The operation that traditionally has been done manually are now not only recorded digitally but also processed to suitable format automatically.
-Recent examples (ChatGPT [2], fotor [3], etc,) have been entering to the markets and they have shown exceptional capabilities to use the existing data in internet and generate graphs and reports etc. However, AI is used also in background data processing automatically even thought that people are not even aware of the different AI layers.
+Digitalisation and sustainability are the two mega-trends in the mobility domain.
+Green transport endorses the use of alternative fuels and electric vehicles.
+The automotive and machinery industries have recently launched even heavy goods vehicles for the urban environment where the powertrain is electric.
+The second major mega-trend is the digitalisation of mobility at all levels, starting from a single vehicle and ending with fleet management.
+Operations that traditionally have been done manually are now not only recorded digitally but also processed to a suitable format automatically.
+Recent examples (ChatGPT [2], fotor [3], etc.) have been entering the markets and they have shown exceptional capabilities to use the existing data in the internet and generate graphs and reports etc. However, AI is also used in background data processing automatically, even though people are not even aware of the different AI layers.

 AI history examples

-Artificial intelligence took first steps in the automotive industry somewhere 2007 when the first DARPA urban challenge competitions were held in California.
-Of course, sort of intelligence has been part of automotive industry ever since when first sensors and CPUs were introduced in middle of 70’s.
-However, that was still far away from first neural networks were piloted in industrial applications (product quality checking, etc.) in early 90’s even though that artificial neural networks (ANN) were first introduced already 1943 [1].
-Due to lack of computation power it took more 35 years before first commercial applications were coming into the markets.
-Interestingly, the reason for introducing neural based computing has remain over the years: need to process huge amount of data.
+Artificial intelligence took its first steps in the automotive industry around 2007 when the first DARPA urban challenge competitions were held in California.
+Of course, a certain type of intelligence has been a part of the automotive industry ever since the first sensors and CPUs were introduced in the mid-70s.
+However, this was still far from when the first neural networks were piloted in industrial applications (product quality checking, etc.) in the early 90’s even though the artificial neural networks (ANN) were first introduced in 1943 [1].
+Due to the lack of computation power, it took more than 35 years before the first commercial applications came onto the markets.
+Interestingly, the reason for introducing neural-based computing has remained the same over the years: the need to process a huge amount of data.

-In addition to physical road infrastructure, the digital road infrastructure started to become hot topic when the smart traffic lights and especially communication between vehicles and infra was introduced 2005 – 2012.
-The aim is to collect images not only from road cameras but also infra cameras and share the data in standardised format between road users and authorities.
-In 2015, the research community was even talking about physical internet where parcels are divided to small pieces and routes are optimised like the TCP/IP packages in internet.
-Package delivery and route planning is one of the most traditional task for artificial intelligence due to huge number of options and parameters to be optimises.
+In addition to physical road infrastructure, the digital road infrastructure started to become a hot topic when the smart traffic lights and especially the communication between vehicles and infrastructure were introduced from 2005 – 2012.
+The aim is to collect images not only from road cameras but also from infrastructure cameras and share the data in a standardised format between road users and authorities.
+In 2015, the research community was even talking about a physical internet where parcels are divided into small pieces and routes are optimised like the TCP/IP packages in the internet.
+Package delivery and route planning is one of the most traditional tasks for artificial intelligence due to the huge number of options and parameters to be optimised.

-This data economy is one of components and motivates to utilise more intelligent algorithms to convert data to valuable format.
-Therefore, Google and many other companies were introducing map based services for mobility domain.
-Consequently, the companies and authorities which owns the data has been woke up to consider that the data is oil of smart traffic solutions and therefore, it has value.
+This data economy is one of the components and it motivates the use of more intelligent algorithms to convert data into a valuable format.
+Therefore, Google and many other companies have introduced map-based services for the mobility domain.
+Consequently, the companies and authorities that own the data have woken up to consider that the data is the oil of smart traffic solutions and therefore, it has value.
 Tesla is one of the pioneers in data processing from their vehicle fleet.
-They have an idea that 1) collect data from the vehicle, 2) process the data to more valuable format and 3) sell the processed data back to vehicle owner.
+They have the idea to 1) collect data from the vehicle, 2) process the data into a more valuable format and 3) sell the processed data back to the vehicle owner.

-Navigation systems were introduced for wider audience somewhere middle of 90’s when the first handheld devices were coming to the mass markets.
-The first navigators did not use AI but soon when the maps become more versatile including various attributes to be updated continuously.
-There were manual updating centres where people and also map providers send updating requests for manual process.
-Soon started to consider if massive amount updates could be automated and also route planning can enclose not only shortest route but also take into account fuel consumption and congestions in the route.
+Navigation systems were introduced for a wider audience around the middle of the 90's when the first handheld devices were coming onto the mass markets.
+The first navigators did not use AI but soon when the maps became more versatile, they included various attributes to be updated continuously.
+There were manual updating centres where people and map providers sent updating requests for manual processing.
+Soon, it started to be considered if massive amounts of updates could be automated and if route planning could enclose not only the shortest route but also take into account fuel consumption and congestions in the route.
 The only sensible way was to implement artificial intelligence for optimising non-linear optimisation problems.

 The major expected trends caused by penetration AI based systems to the markets:

-- Automotive industry is partnering with chip providers to have computers on board (e.g. co-development of Mercedes-Nvidia in Europe)
+• The automotive industry is partnering with chip providers to have computers on board (e.g., the co-development of Mercedes-Nvidia in Europe).

-- Public transport operators are investing both to own and cloud based servers to process data more or less real-time.
-Otherwise the data pipelines get stuck
+• Public transport operators are investing in both their own and cloud-based servers to process data more or less in real-time.
+Otherwise, the data pipelines may get stuck.

-- Big players (like Google, IBM) are really looking the opportunities to use quantum computing technique for dedicated purposes in background
+• Big players (like Google, IBM) are really looking at the opportunities to use quantum computing techniques for dedicated purposes in the background.

-- Negative by-product is that server halls and CPU are already today causing about 2 % of world carbon dioxide emission and due to bigger server rooms this expected to raise to 5-6 %.
+• A negative by-product is that server halls and CPUs are already today causing about 2% of the world's carbon dioxide emissions, and due to larger server rooms, this is expected to rise to 5-6%.

 Capabilities to predict potential challenges from the data:

-- The big data amounts enables to utilise mobility data to predict congestions and provide detours in advance.
-Today, the prediction is done for couple of hours ahead but in future, travel times are more accurate even weeks before
+• The large amounts of data enable the utilization of mobility data to predict congestions and provide detours in advance.
+Today, the prediction is done for a couple of hours ahead, but in the future, travel times will be more accurate even weeks before.

-- More intelligent route planners for public transport where combination trams, busses and shuttle service are merged with automated robot taxies enabling real door-2-door transport.
+• There are increasingly intelligent route planners for public transport where combinations of trams, buses, and shuttle service are merged with automated robot taxis, enabling real door-to-door transport.

 Distributed AI system: